 Posted on behalf of Phillips Law Group on Mar 29, 2013 in Defective Drug

 ABC World News (3/28, lead story, 1:45, Sawyer, 7.43M) reported in its lead segment, "A trip to the dentist creating a frightening prospect for 7,000 people in Tulsa, Oklahoma.
 People urged to get tested for a host of serious diseases, including HIV, Hepatitis."
 ABC (Wright) added, "Dr. W. Scott Harrington has been practicing oral surgery for 36 years. ...
 But authorities are now concerned he may have exposed thousands of his patients to potentially deadly infections."
 Wright added, "The Federal Centers for Disease Control are assisting in the investigation."

 On ABC World News (3/28, story 2, 0:55, Sawyer, 7.43M) ABC's Chief Medical Editor, Dr. Richard Besser said, "This is absolutely unbelievable if these allegations are true. ...
 A member of the [CDC] team who went in, could not believe what she saw in this dentist office."

-Our team of lawyers is committed to fighting for the rights of dangerous drug victims and their families.
+Our team of Phoenix personal injury lawyers are committed to fighting for the rights of dangerous drug victims and their families.
 If you are unsure if you have a claim, dont hesitate to contact our firm to schedule a free initial consultation.